IMOP-lab/SASAN-Pytorch/README.md

   <img src="https://github.com/IMOP-lab/SASAN-Pytorch/blob/main/figures/Rendering.png">
 </div>
 <p align=center>
-  Figure 5: The segmentation results of our method compared to the existing 13 segmentation methods on the CMED dataset.
+  Figure 5: The visual results of our method compared to the existing 13 segmentation methods on the CMED dataset.
 </p>

 Our method demonstrates the best performance across all categories and metrics.
 SASAN outperforms previous methods in detail segmentation of choroidal and macular edema categories, highlighting the role of low-frequency data in enhancing details and reducing noise.
 In addition, SASAN performs well in boundary segmentation of retinal categories, thanks to its BoundaryRea loss and self-updating mechanism, which improves sensitivity to boundary distance.